Equity Definition: Understanding the Difference Between Equity and Equality

 To promote equity in your community, you need to get involved!
 Reaching an equitable future for all community members necessitates action.
 By supporting nonprofits and programs like United Way NCA, you can make a difference.
 This can be done through monetary donations, corporate sponsorships of programs, volunteering and advocating.

-To learn more about equity and how United Way NCA is achieving a more equitable future, visit unitedwaynca.org/equity and join the movement!
+To learn more about the equity definition and how United Way NCA is achieving a more equitable future, visit unitedwaynca.org/equity and join the movement!
 From our signature events to our focus on households under the cost of living, we work to support our community throughout the DMV.
 When none are ignored, all will thrive.

 About United Way of the National Capital Area